euri16/android-ci-cd-getting-started/README.md

 This repo is the example project for a tutorial of how to automate your Android deployments by configuring your CI/CD with Travis, Fastlane and Firebase App Distribution.

-Check the blog post [here](https://euryperez.dev/android/guide-for-android-ci-cd/)
+Check the blog post here: [https://euryperez.dev/android/guide-for-android-ci-cd/](https://euryperez.dev/android/guide-for-android-ci-cd/)

 ## Setup